gbdev/rgbds-www/install/source.md

 RGBDS is open-source, which means you can always compile it yourself, for example if no pre-built solution is available to you, or if you want a specific version.

-RGBDS aims to be relatively painless to compile, keeping its dependencies to a minimum:
-- A C11-compatible compiler
-- `libpng` (optional, only required for RGBGFX)

 :::caution

 Some of the build steps vary between systems, so the instructions provided here are somewhat generic.